Skip to main content

 • Zone: Select the appropriate Availability Zone (AZ) for the region selected above

-Basic SKU public IP addresses in Azure will be deprecated on 30 September 2025.
-After this date, it will be needed to set up a security policy to forward traffic in the standard SKU instead.
+Note: Basic SKU public IP addresses in Azure will be deprecated on 30 September 2025.
+After this date, it will be necessary to set up a security policy to forward traffic in the standard SKU instead.
 For more information, please refer to this note from Azure: Upgrade to Standard SKU public IP addresses in Azure

 Not all regions on Azure support Availability Zones (AZ).
 Select “NONE” for zones that don’t support AZs.
 If a zone is selected for a region that does not support AZs, the deployment will fail.